 Edinburgh Gin Cannonball, a Navy Strength gin with an impactful character thanks to 57.2% ABV and double strength juniper, lemon peel and a pinch of Szechuan pepper.
 It packs a punch like a Cannonball.
 Available as a 3cl (30ml) sample from Master of Malt.

-- Kingsbarns Distillery is open seven days a week (closed 25/26 December and 1/2 January)
+Kingsbarns Distillery has an on-site cafe and is open seven days a week.

 - £12 per person, approximately 60 minutes duration